-The target pay mix for Keyera's NEOs is more heavily weighted to variable incentive compensation which aligns with Keyera's pay-for-performance model.
+NEO Pay Mix: The target pay mix for Keyera's NEOs is more heavily weighted to variable incentive compensation which aligns with Keyera's pay-for-performance model.
 Within the variable compensation mix, there is greater weight on long-term incentive compensation which aligns with Keyera's approach to mitigating compensation risk.
 With respect to Keyera's long-term incentive mix, Keyera only grants Performance Awards (with a three year performance period) to its NEOs and does not grant time vested Restricted Awards.
 The actual total direct pay mix varies depending on Keyera's performance.
 The shift in pay mix between total compensation based on LTIP grant value and total compensation based on actual realized value aligns with Keyera's very strong performance over the last three years.

-The following graphs illustrate the total direct compensation pay mix for Keyera's current five NEOs as a group in 2014 on the basis of:
+The following graphs illustrate the total direct compensation pay mix for Keyera's current five NEOs as a group in 2015 on the basis of:

-- (1) Graph 1: actual 2014 base salary, actual 2014 STIP and grant date value of the 2014 LTIP Awards (all as presented in the Summary Compensation Table under "Compensation of the Named Executive Officers"); and - (2) Graph 2: actual 2014 base salary, actual 2014 STIP (as presented in the Summary Compensation Table under "Compensation of the Named Executive Officers") and the value of LTIP Awards settled in 2014 (as presented in the Share Based Awards: Value Delivered During the Year table under the heading "Compensation of the Named Executive Officers Incentive Plan Awards").
+- (1) Graph 1: actual 2015 base salary, 2015 STIP earned for the performance year and grant date value of the 2015 LTIP Awards (all as presented in the Summary Compensation Table under "Compensation of the Named Executive Officers"); and - (2) Graph 2: actual 2015 base salary, 2015 STIP earned for the performance year (as presented in the Summary Compensation Table under "Compensation of the Named Executive Officers") and the value of LTIP Awards settled in 2015 (as presented in the Share Based Awards: Value Delivered During the Year table under the heading "Compensation of the Named Executive Officers Incentive Plan Awards").

-With respect to compensation of the Chief Executive Officer in particular, key factors that contributed to the determination of Mr. Bertram's actual total direct compensation levels in 2014 included: the exceptional financial performance by Keyera in all its business lines; the successful execution of Keyera's risk management program in the Marketing business, which protected Keyera from the significant drop in commodity prices at the end of 2014; Keyera's strong share price performance; the execution of key strategic business initiatives; completion of four key strategic acquisitions; continued execution of significant organic growth projects; and the successful negotiation of key commercial diluent handling and joint venture agreements to support the growth of Keyera's oil sands services business (See "Compensation Discussion and Analysis - Performance Analysis"); and the strong leadership and interpersonal skills demonstrated by Mr. Bertram on a consistent basis.
-Consistent with prior years and Keyera's overall approach to NEO compensation, Mr. Bertram's actual total direct compensation in 2014 was weighted to variable incentive compensation.
+Chief Executive Officer Pay Mix: With respect to compensation of the Chief Executive Officer in particular, Mr. Smith has assumed the role of President and Chief Executive Officer effective January 1, 2015.
+The key factors that contributed to the determination of Mr. Smith's actual total direct compensation levels in 2015 included: successful transition into his new role; the record financial performance by Keyera in all its business lines; the successful execution of Keyera's risk management program in the Marketing business, which protected Keyera from the significant drop in and sustained low commodity prices in 2015; Keyera's relatively strong share price performance; the execution of key strategic business initiatives; completion of several growth projects and continued execution of various other projects; the successful negotiation of additional commercial diluent handling and infrastructure agreements to support the growth of Keyera's oil sands services business (See "Compensation Discussion and Analysis - Performance Analysis"); a strong investor relations and outreach program; the initiation of Keyera's enterprise risk assessment program; and the strong interpersonal skills demonstrated by Mr. Smith on a consistent basis.
+Mr. Smith's pay mix in 2015 was consistent with the pay mix pattern for other NEOs (other than the Executive Chair position which is not eligible for STIP), and reflects Keyera's pay for performance philosophy.
+Consistent with prior years and Keyera's overall approach to NEO compensation, Mr. Smith's actual total direct compensation in 2015 was weighted toward variable incentive compensation.
 The shift in pay mix between total compensation based on LTIP grant value and total compensation based on actual realized value aligns with Keyera's very strong performance over the last three years.

-The following graphs illustrate the total direct compensation pay mix for Mr. Bertram on the basis of:
+The following graphs illustrate the total direct compensation pay mix for Mr. Smith on the basis of: